Bayesian nonparametric estimation of the spectral density of a long or intermediate memory Gaussian process: Consistency

-A proof is given in Section \ref{app:pr:th:cons}.
-Note that, in the above definition of the net $\mathcal{H}_{n}$, the $|\log\varepsilon|$ terms are here only to avoid writing inequalities in terms of awkward constants in the form $m/M$.
-If need be, we can replace the $|\log\varepsilon|$ by the correct constants as expressed in Appendix B. The definition of the above \emph{entropy} is non-standard.
-The interest in expressing it in this general but non-standard form lies in the difficulty in dealing with spectral densities which diverge at 0.
-In practise, the way one constructs the net $\mathcal H_n$ should vary according to the form of the prior on the short memory part $g$.
+A proof is given in Section~\ref{appprthcons}.
+Note that, in the above definition of the net $\mathcal{H}_{n}$, the $|{\log\varepsilon}|$ terms are here only to avoid writing inequalities in terms of awkward constants in the form $m/M$.
+If need be, we can replace the $|{\log\varepsilon}|$ by the correct constants as expressed in Appendix~\ref{apptests}.
+The definition of the above \textit{entropy} is nonstandard.
+The interest in expressing it in this general but nonstandard form lies in the difficulty in dealing with spectral densities which diverge at 0.
+In practice, the way one constructs the net $\mathcal H_n$ should vary according to the form of the prior on the short memory part $g$.